 Students are expected to maintain a professional appearance consistent with the beauty industry.
 Additional uniform and L'esprit Academy merchandise are available for purchase.
 Personal hygiene, attire, and grooming must be at a high standard and complete before the student enters our institution.
 Hair must be clean and styled and appropriate makeup applied.
 Hands should be neat with no polish chips or breaks.
 Any appearance improvements deemed necessary by staff shall be done off the clock.
 Per State law, uniforms and name badges must be worn during all clocked-in hours.
 Students in violation of the policy will be asked to clock out until they can be at school per uniform policy.
 The institution reserves the right to determine the appropriateness of dress code.
 Not all violations will be caught, since it is the focus of the institution to prepare students for the profession; however, each situation will be dealt with individually.
 Students will not be allowed to debate a situation based on previous violations or other student situations.
-Daily uniform must show L'esprit Academy logo (other than name badge) and must meet the criterial for each program of study reflected below.

 Cosmetology, Esthetics, and Manicuring Programs